veikkaus/ecr-protocol/oiva/docs/protocol.md

 >
 > 18.9.2024
 >
-> - Added Millilotto to protocol and to example messages.
+> - Added Milli to protocol and to example messages.
 >
 > Earlier
 >